worldbank/wb-reproducible-research-repository/resources/reproducibility_report_template/README.md

 ```

 **For mixed software:** Combine the above as needed.

+> Note: If the entire code was not executed by the replicators, see section "Special Case: Partial Reproducibility" on how to modify the report.

 #### 1.3 Stability & Runtime Information (lines 142-146)
 - Specify whether stability checks were done or not